 Pneumococcal infections are caused by the bacteria Streptococcus pneumoniae (S.pneumoniae).
 Infections vary in severity according to the particular strain of S.pneumoniae bacteria causing the infection and your general overall health.
 If you have diabetes or HIV or a weakened immune system for any other reason (e.g. you’re receiving chemotherapy), you will be more at risk of becoming infected.
 Babies, those over the age of 65 and smokers are also more at risk of pneumococcal infection.
 Also, more infections occur during the winter months.

 Pneumococcal Infections can be either non-invasive or invasive (found in the blood or a major organ) in their nature.
 Non-invasive infections include illnesses such as bronchitis, sinusitis, and middle ear infection.
-Invasive pneumococcal infections are much more serious and include illnesses such as meningitis osteomyelitis, pneumonia, septicaemia, septic arthritis and bacteraemia.
+Invasive pneumococcal infections are much more severe and include illnesses such as meningitis osteomyelitis, pneumonia, septicaemia, septic arthritis and bacteraemia.

 Because pneumococcal infections can cause a wide range of illnesses, the symptoms can vary widely, but common symptoms include:

 There are over 90 different strains of S.pnemoniae, but it is thought that just 8-10 strains are responsible for the majority of serious infection in humans.

 Pneumococcal infections are much less contagious than colds and flu, but they are spread in a similar way.
 When an infected individual coughs or sneezes they can spread tiny droplets of fluid which can be breathed in by others, or bacteria on a person’s hands (from touching their mouth/nose/eyes or sneezing/coughing into their hands) can end up on door handles, etc. and quickly spread to others.